-GlobeMed at DU partners with BSDA to provide sustainable food and income for people living with HIV/AIDS in Kampang Cham, Cambodia.
+GlobeMed at DU partners with BSDA in Kampong Cham, Cambodia, to support the health and human rights of people living with HIV/AIDS.

 Who We Are // GlobeMed at University of Denver

-Founded in 2011, GlobeMed at the University of Denver is one of 50 GlobeMed chapters working to improve the health of people living in poverty around the world.
-We are partnered with Buddhism for Social Development Action in Kampong Cham, Cambodia whose programs range from education and vocational training for vulnerable children to working for the government to develop democracy, to assisting drug users and people living with HIV/AIDS.
+Founded in 2011, GlobeMed at the University of Denver is one of 50 GlobeMed Chapters in the United States working to improve the health of people living in poverty around the world.

 Our Partner // Buddhism for Social Development Action (BSDA) in Kampong Cham, Cambodia

-Buddhism for Social Development Action was founded in 2005 by seven Buddhist Monks who were frustrated that the local monks were preaching altruism in theory but did not employ it.
-Although led mainly by Buddhist monks, BSDA maintains religious neutrality and aims to improve communication between the various religious groups in Cambodia.
-The organization has a wide variety of projects ranging from agriculture and livelihood improvement to improving basic education.
+Buddhism for Social Development Action (BSDA) was founded in 2005 by seven Buddhist Monks who were frustrated that the local monks were preaching altruism in theory but did not practice it.
+They started BSDA in an attempt to find paths of peace and friendships in the aftermath of the Khmer Rouge and genocide.
+Although led mainly by Buddhist monks, BSDA maintains religious neutrality and aims to improve communication among the religious groups in Cambodia.